 And now we come to this masterful paragraph:

 Once the Law of the Sea system started, ALL commerce became “fair game” for regulation…Under a Law of the Land system, we can argue “law.”
 This is where the vast, vast, vast majority of the patriot community is still stuck, namely arguing “law.”
 That fails in the Law of the Sea system, because the Law of the Sea system operates “federally,” as in “by private obligation.”

 [I have no idea what this means or how the author makes those connections…Law of the Sea does not apply to “All commerce” under any scenario.
 If the Law of the Sea and the Law of the Land are parallel structures in some way then you can talk about law and argue law n matter which is involved.
-ANd how is it tha the Law of the sea operates “federally?
-And how on earth is federally” mean or apply “as in” “by private obligation”?
+And how is it that the Law of the sea operates “federally?
+And how on earth does “federally” mean or apply “as in” “by private obligation”?

 That is utter non sequitor and evidence of nonsense, drivel.
 They do not square with any other description of the Law of the Sea I’ve found but hey, when you’re making things up they may as well agree with you…]